Vizzuality/digital-twins/science/README.md

 The project contains one pipeline for now: `globe`

-### `global`
+### `lowvshigh`

+Pipeline to generate the comparisson between low and high resolution simulations.
+Currently it has:

-Pipeline to split nextgems global datasets (low and high resolution) into a set of tiffs (one per timestep) to use in blender to render a rotating globe.
+- splits nextgems global datasets into a set of tiffs (one per timestep) to use in blender to render a rotating globe.

-###

-## Rules and guidelines

-In order to get the best out of the template:

-* Don't remove any lines from the `.gitignore` file we provide
-* Make sure your results can be reproduced by following a [data engineering convention](https://docs.kedro.org/en/stable/faq/faq.html#what-is-data-engineering-convention)
-* Don't commit data to your repository
-* Don't commit any credentials or your local configuration to your repository.
-Keep all your credentials and local configuration in `conf/local/`
+- video generation pipeline for a regions defined in `conf/parameters.yml`

 ## How to install dependencies